 Fairmont Royal York Hotel at 100 Front St W – built in 1929

-The majestic Fairmont Royal York Hotel, which was once part of Toronto’s skyline, is rumoured to have a ghost on the 8th floor.
+The majestic Fairmont Royal York Hotel is rumoured to have a ghost on the 8th floor.
 Guests have mentioned seeing the apparition of a grey-haired man wearing a maroon smoking jacket walking the hallway.
 Others have heard children laughing and playing in its historic halls only to look out to find no one there.

 Elgin & Winter Garden Theatre Centre at 189 Yonge St – built in 1913

 Built in 1913 and originally called Loew’s Yonge Street Theatre, the historic venue is not only home to two theatres but also a few spirits.
 Now the Elgin & Winter Garden Theatre Centre, its most famous ghost is The Lavender Lady.
 While no one knows who she is, there’s speculation that she could be a rival actress of a jealous castmate or perhaps a jilted wife whose husband fell in love with a Vaudeville showgirl.
-When she makes her appearance, it is in the grand staircase and elevator area.
+When she makes her appearance, it is in the grand staircase and elevator areas.
 Those that have felt her presence notice a drop in temperature and the scent of lavender.